temporalio/cli/temporalcli/commandsmd/commands.md

 * `--fail-existing` (bool) - Fail if the Workflow already exists
 * `--start-delay` (duration) - Wait before starting the Workflow.
 Cannot be used with a cron schedule.
 If the Workflow receives a signal or update before the delay has elapsed, it will start immediately
-* `--id-reuse-policy` (string) - Allow the same Workflow Id to be used in a new Workflow Execution.
+* `--id-reuse-policy` (string) - Allow the same Workflow ID to be used in a new Workflow Execution.
 Options:
   AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning

 #### Options set for payload input: